navneetkumar7/Hibernate-JPA-with-SpringBoot-Learning/ReadMe.md

   - session= Persistence Context
   - session Factory = EntityManager
 - Persistence Context is created at the start of transaction and is closed at the end of transaction.
+- Owning side of relation: Entity which has the identifier stored of the other Entity, having relation with.
+- Uni-directional : When we can pull details of related entity from the owning entity only.
+- Bi-directional relation: When we can pull details of either entity either through owning entity or owned entity

 - @OneToOne
   - default fetch strategy is eager

-  - Uni-directional : When we can pull details of related entity from the owning entity only.
-  - Owning side of relation: Entity which, has the identifier stored of the other Entity, having relation with.
-  - Bi-directional relation: When we can pull details of either entity either through owning entity or owned entity
-- Put **mappedBy** in Entity which doesn't own the relationship: **@OneToOne(fetch = FetchType.LAZY, mappedBy = "name of the field in owning side thorugh which it is mapped to other entity")**
+- Put **mappedBy** in Entity which doesn't own the relationship: **@OneToOne(fetch = FetchType.LAZY, mappedBy = "name of the field of owning side through which it is mapped to other entity")**
 - @OneToMany
   - default fetch strategy is Lazy: meaning if one entity has one to many relation with another entity, if we pull the entity with 1:M then only that entity will be pulled default
 - @ManyToOne